The Walt Disney Company: 1934–1949: Golden Age of Animation, strike, and wartime era

 In 1934, Walt Disney announced a feature-length animated film, Snow White and the Seven Dwarfs.
-It would be the first cel animated feature and the first animated feature produced in the US.
+It would be the first cel animated feature and the first animated feature produced in the United States.
 Its novelty made it a risky venture; Roy tried to persuade Walt not to produce it, arguing it would bankrupt the studio, and while widely anticipated by the public, it was referred to by some critics as "Disney's Folly".
 Walt directed the animators to take a realistic approach, creating scenes as though they were live action.
 While making the film, the company created the multiplane camera, consisting of pieces of glass upon which drawings were placed at different distances to create an illusion of depth in the backgrounds.
 After United Artists attempted to attain future television rights to the Disney shorts, Walt signed a distribution contract with RKO Radio Pictures on March 2, 1936.
 Walt Disney Productions exceeded its original budget of $150,000 for Snow White by ten times; its production eventually cost the company $1.5 million.